NCERT Solutions For Class 7 Geography Social Science Chapter 10 Life in the Deserts

+1. Describe the Climate of the Sahara desert.
 Answer: The Sahara desert experience scorching hot and parch dry climate.
 The rainy season occurs for the short time.
 The sky is cloudless and clear.
 Days are extremely hot.
 The temperatures during the day may rise as high as 50°C. The nights may be freezing cold with temperatures nearing zero degrees.

+2. Mention the summer and winter activities of the people of the Ladakh desert.
 Answer: In the summer season the people of the Ladakh desert are busy in cultivation work.
 They grow crops such as barley, potatoes, peas, beans and turnip.
 The climate during winters is very harsh and people keep themselves engaged in festivities and ceremonies.
 The women manage the house and fields with great efficiency.
 They also manage small business and shops.

 3. Describe the flora and fauna found in the Sahara desert Answer: Flora.
 The Sahara desert has vegetation such as cactus, date palms and acacia.
 In same places there are oases where one can see green islands with date palms.
 Fauna.
 The animals found in the Sahara desert are camels, hyenas, jackals, foxes, scorpions, several varieties of snakes and lizards.

 LONG ANSWER TYPE QUESTIONS

+1. Describe the people of the Sahara desert Also write about their activities.
 Answer: The Sahara desert experiences harsh climate.
 Despite that various groups of people such as the Bedouins and Juaregs live here.
 These are nomadic tribes who pursue different activities.
 They rear animals such as goats, sheep, camels and horses.
 They get jnilk and hides from these animals.
 They prepare leather from hides.
 This leather is used in making belts, slippers, water bottles.
 They use the hair of these animals in making mats, carpets, clothes and blankets.
 The people of the Sahara desert wear heavy robes to protect themselves from the dust storms and hot winds.

 The oasis in the Sahara desert and the Nile valley in Egypt support settled population.
 Since water is available, people grow date palms.
 They also grow rice, wheat, barley and beans.